MJoergen/formal/one_stage_fifo/README.md

 try to generate the stimuli necessary to satisfy the condition.
 In other words, the tool writes the testbench for you!

-Finally, I wrap the entire section of formal verification inside a `generate` block using a generic `G_FORMAL` with a default value of `false`.
-This is good practice and instructs the synthesis tool not to generate logic for formal verification.

 ## Running the formal verifier
 In order to run the formal verifier, we must create a small script [one_stage_fifo.sby](one_stage_fifo.sby).